opentelemetry

 Cert-manager integrated installation

 In Kubernetes, for the API server to communicate with the webhook component (created by the operator), the webhook requires a TLS certificate that the API server is configured to trust.
-The default provided configuration sets the Helm Chart to auto generate the required certificate as a self-signed certificate with an expiration policy of 365 days.
-These certificates won’t be renewed if the Helm Chart’s release is not manually updated.
+The default provided configuration sets the Helm chart to auto generate the required certificate as a self-signed certificate with an expiration policy of 365 days.
+These certificates won’t be renewed if the Helm chart’s release is not manually updated.
 For production environments, we highly recommend using a certificate manager like cert-manager.

 helm upgrade --install --namespace opentelemetry-operator-system opentelemetry-kube-stack open-telemetry/opentelemetry-kube-stack \